 Some of our MA students enter the program with no expectation of pursuing further advanced degrees or traditional academic careers.
 Some will already be immersed in careers that may or may not be linked to the creative arts.
 Some will wish to wholeheartedly pursue the writing life.
 No matter your end goal, you will receive plenty of professional development opportunities, industry knowledge from expert faculty mentors, and support from our community.
 All this together means that you will be ready for a successful writing career or continued studies upon graduation.
 Plus, our Career Services center on campus is always available to help connect you with a variety of experiential learning opportunities to fit your individual career goals.

 Several of our MA students have pursued further graduate coursework in MFA programs in Creative Writing or MA programs in Literature.
 Others have gone on to teach English courses to undergraduates as adjunct instructors at community colleges or universities, including at Saint Leo.

 This page covers everything you need to know in order to put together your best possible application to our program.

 For most graduate programs in creative writing, including ours, the most important part of your application is a sample of your creative work.
 We base admission decisions primarily on a written sample of the prospective student’s creative work submitted in the genre the student intends to study.
-If you want to study fiction, you should send us a short story or a portion of a novel, preferably the beginning.
-Poets should send poems; nonfiction writers should send their best narrative nonfiction of any type.
+If you want to study fiction, you should send us a short story or a section of a novel.
+Poets should send poems; nonfiction writers should send their best narrative nonfiction.

-We read applications on a rolling basis.
+We read applications on a rolling basis until June 30th every year.
 Once your file is complete, we try to make a decision on your application within one week.
-Our summer program begins July 15.
+Our upcoming academic year begins on July 3rd, 2023.